What is the census date?

 The University must capture information relating to the subjects in which each student is enrolled as at census date for reporting to the Federal Government.
 This is a requirement contained in the Higher Education Support Act (the HESA Act).
 This information is used by the Federal Government to, among other things, determine a students liability under the FEE-HELP program if the student has deferred their liability through that loan program.

 For the majority of subjects which are taught over the usual 14 week semester, the census date will fall on Friday of Week 4.
 Some subjects, such as short term intensive subjects, will have a different census date falling somewhere in the period over which the subject is being taught.

-The census dates for non-standard subjects can be obtained from Student Administration.
+The census dates for non-standard subjects can be obtained from the Student Business Centre.

 All student enrolments at the census date must be included in the University's report to the Federal Government.
 It is clear from the HESA Act that students cannot enrol after the census date and subjects cannot be deleted from a student's enrolment after the census date.